 I have retirement time in hand, but my time shrinks dramatically if I choose a few to play.
-My mind wanders and my inspiration comes simultaneously when the image prospective is changed.
+My mind wanders and my inspiration comes simultaneously when the image perspective is changed.
 It is so much like what I used to do in the past, new product development.
 Even better, nobody watches over my shoulder and I don’t have a deadline to meet.
-Best of all, I get to do it at home comfort and no office politics.
+Best of all, I get to do it at home in comfort, and with no office politics.
 Some day I will write about my old workspace, my version of The Office’.

-I did not have intention to shrink my daughter and grand daughter, but when I zoomed in the lady bug, it looks crisp clear and shining.
-Almost immediately I linked it to my grand daughter’s picture.
+I did not have the intention to shrink my daughter and granddaughter, but when I zoomed in on the ladybug, it looks crisp clear and shining.
+Almost immediately I linked it to my granddaughter’s picture.
 To make it more like a scene in ‘Alice Wonderland’, I painted the background slightly to dramatize the fantasy effect.
-Flower is not the main subject, but I cannot do without the flower.
+The flower is not the main subject, but I cannot do without the flower.

-The little girl seems to have lots of personality.
-She always looks around, checks out things, ponders, makes faces, giggles and of course, makes her point when she is not happy.
+The little girl seems to have lots of personalities.
+She always looks around, checks out things, ponders, makes faces, giggles, and of course, makes her point when she is not happy.

 I like the look on her face.
-I know she found some target and was pondering over.
+I know she found some target and was pondering over it.
 The flower in the background is really beautiful.
-I think it’s the perfect color for my grand daughter, so I blurred it and placed it as a backdrop.
+I think it’s the perfect color for my granddaughter, so I blurred it and placed it as a backdrop.

-Mother’s face is cut, but her content and loving smile is illustrated.
-I don’t care for the idea to dress little girl’s hair with a bow.
+The mother’s face is cut, but her content and loving smile are illustrated.
+I don’t care for the idea to dress a little girl’s hair with a bow.
 Don’t know where the tradition comes from, not a good one in my opinion.
-I think it makes the little ones very uncomfortable, a bondage.
-My daughter is artistic and has eyes on fashion.
-She likes to dress up her little princess and she is really good making hair bows to match the outfit.
+I think it makes the little ones very uncomfortable, bondage.
+My daughter is artistic and has eyes on the fashion.
+She likes to dress up her little princess and she is really good at making hair bows to match the outfit.
 They are very cute, but I would rather trade it for comfort and freedom for the little girl.

 I am in the experiment phase working on composite and I tried not to spend a lot of time on each image.
-I know I can make the people more blended in with the background, but I thought, cartoon like presentation actually fits better with the unrealistic theme – giant flower and small people.
-While the last image is a realistic visual, I only toned down the background and use it as enhancement.
+I know I can make the people more blended in with the background, but I thought, a cartoon-like presentation actually fits better with the unrealistic theme – giant flowers and small people.
+While the last image is a realistic visual, I only toned down the background and use it as an enhancement.

-Only be more serious about photography in the last two years, I am learning, exploring and experimenting.
-If you find something interesting to you and curious about how is done, please free feel to email me (firstname.lastname@example.org).
+Only been more serious about photography in the last two years, I am learning, exploring, and experimenting.
+If you find something interesting to you and curious about how it’s done, please free feel to email me (firstname.lastname@example.org).
 I am happy to share and I believe we can grow together with what we know individually.
 Beauty is in the art of sharing.